vguna/dozer/README.md

 PRs should always contain testcases to show the actual problem and to test the provided fix.

 The original group- and artifact ids have been left intact to signal that it's just a patch version.
-Different releases of this artifact just use the last version plus the suffix `-VGUNA-<serial>`.
-So the first version will be `5.5.1-VGUNA-1`.
+Different releases of this artifact just use the last version plus the suffix `-vguna-<serial>`.
+So the first version will be `5.5.1-vguna-1`.

 ### Included PRs